Result of the Detector

 How to Build It?

-June, 2021.
+June, 2021, edited in late 2024.
 The project was built in 2019.

 Recently I started to get requests through multiple means asking about the implementation details of my Online Object Detector.
 This post is composed to address these questions.